 Figure 1-2 shows a Pipeline with three gateway connections to customer premise equipment (CPE) at remote sites across the Frame Relay network.
-Gateway connections can support bridging and routing, so the Pipeline can forward any type of protocol traffic from the local network onto the Frame Relay network.
+Gateway connections can support bridging and routing, so the Pipeline can forward any

 Figure 1-2.
 Gateway connections to the Frame Relay network